 Finally, beyond annotating full-length transcripts and refining TSS/TES definitions, we explored isoform switching and transcriptional overlaps, investigating how the virus orchestrates complex regulatory patterns over the infection cycle.
 In total, this integrated strategy identified and validated 277 additional transcripts and, by examining isoform switching, splicing dynamics, and transcriptional overlaps, significantly enhanced our understanding of the EHV-1 transcriptome and its intricate temporal regulation.

-The ORF64 is the only EHV-1 Immediate-Early (IE),gene
+The ORF64 is the only EHV-1 immediate-early gene

 It has been previously established that ORF64 is the only IE gene of EHV-1 (Smith et al., 1992).
 However, our earlier study [28] and the current research have identified novel EHV-1 transcripts with previously unknown kinetic properties.
 To investigate whether the expression of these transcripts requires newly synthesized viral proteins, we treated RK-13 cells (ECACC: 00021715) with cycloheximide (CHX), a protein synthesis inhibitor, prior to infection with EHV-1.
 We administered CHX at concentrations of 20 and 100 μg/ml and collected samples at 6 and 8 hours post-infection (hpi).
 Subsequently, we performed long-read dcDNA sequencing.
-Our findings reinforced that ORF64 is the sole IE gene in EHV-1 (Supplementary Table 1).
+Our findings reinforced that ORF64 is the sole IE gene in EHV-1 (Supplementary Table S1).
 In pseudorabies virus (PRV), the closest relative of EHV-1 with an annotated transcriptome, the homologous gene (ie180) is also the only IE gene [39].
 In contrast, other annotated alphaherpesviruses, including those in the Simplexvirus and Varicellovirus genera, have multiple IE genes among their members.